wikimedia/operations-software-netbox/docs/development/extending-models.md

 Add the field to the model, taking care to address any of the following conditions.

-* When adding a GenericForeignKey field, also add an index under `Meta` for its two concrete fields.
+* When adding a GenericForeignKey field, you may need add an index under `Meta` for its two concrete fields.
+(This is required only for non-unique GFK relationships, as the unique constraint introduces its own index.)
 For example:

     ```python
     class Meta: